 African American participation in baseball continues to decline.

-As Major League Baseball prepares to enshrine 17 former Negro League players and executives into the Hall of Fame.
+As Major League Baseball prepares to enshrine 17 former Negro League players and executives into the Hall of Fame, this story came out on yesterday, and the induction, Hall of Fame induction was yesterday.

 The ceremony can be seen as both a celebration and a wake.

-Baseball doesn't have very much value in the African American community, said Assistant Professor David Ogden of the University of Nebraska, Omaha, who has done extensive studies on the decline in the number of African Americans in baseball.
+Baseball doesn't have very much value in the African-American community, said Assistant Professor David Ogden of the University of Nebraska, Omaha, who has done extensive studies on the decline in the number of African Americans in baseball.

-African American kids see it as a slow Caucasian sport.
+African-American kids see it as a slow Caucasian sport.

 It's a slow game for white kids.